API Testing with Postman

 Ordering Fast Delivery with Product Weight Slightly Below the Upper Limit (2.59 kg).

-Results
+Testing Results

-Major Flaw in Design:
+Major Design Flaw

 The current requirements have a gap between the $3 price range (0-2.5 kg) and the $6 price range (2.6-6 kg).
 This ambiguity creates uncertainty in expected outcomes for product weights that fall within this gap (e.g., 2.51 kg and 2.59 kg).